Zedekiah: Chronological dispute

+Talmud

+According to this tradition, Nebuchadnezzar died on the 25th day of the Hebrew month of Adar.
+His successor, Evil-Merodach (also spelled Evil-merodoch), took office the next day, the 26th of Adar, and released the imprisoned Judean kings Jehoiachin and Zedekiah on the 27th of Adar.
+Although released, the midrash states that Zedekiah, who had been blinded and in chains for many years (Jeremiah 52:11), died within that same month.This allowed him to symbolically outlive his captor and tormentor, Nebuchadnezzar, by a short time.

 Book of Mormon

 According to the Book of Mormon, a religious text in the Latter Day Saint movement, Zedekiah had a son named Mulek, who escaped death and traveled across the ocean to the Americas, where he founded the Mulekite nation.
 The Mulekites later merged with another Israelite splinter group—the Nephites—to form one nation, which retained the Nephite name.

 Genealogical note

+Zedekiah is chained and brought before Nebuchadnezzar.

 Zedekiah (whose name at birth was Mattaniah) was the third of Josiah's four sons.
 His three brothers were Eliakim (born c.
-634 BCE), Shallum (born c.
-633 BCE), and Johanan.
+634 BC), Shallum (born c.
+633 BC), and Johanan.
 Hamutal—the daughter of Jeremiah of Libnah—was mother to Mattaniah and his older brother Shallum, while Zebidah—the niece of Pedaiah—was mother to Eliakim.
 Zedekiah had multiple wives, sons, and daughters, but only one son is named in the Bible, Malchiah.

 Shallum succeeded Josiah as king of Judah, under the name Jehoahaz.
 Shallum was succeeded by Eliakim, under the name Jehoiakim.
 Jehoiakim was succeeded by his own son Jeconiah.

 Nebuchadnezzar II deposed Jeconiah and installed his uncle Mattaniah on the throne, under the name Zedekiah.
 Zedekiah was the last king of Judah before the kingdom was conquered by Babylon and the people exiled.